blackheaven/james-project/src/site/markdown/server/manage-webadmin.md

  - `queue` allow you to target the mail queue you want to enqueue the mails in.
  - `processor` allow you to overwrite the state of the reprocessing mails, and thus select the processors they will start their processing in.

-While `processor` being an optional parameter, not specifying it will result reprocessing the mails in their current state ([see documentation about processors and state](https://james.apache.org/server/config-mailetcontainer.html)).
+While `processor` being an optional parameter, not specifying it will result reprocessing the mails in their current state ([see documentation about processors and state](https://james.apache.org/server/feature-mailetcontainer.html#Processors)).
-Consequently, only few cases will give a different result, definitively storign them out of the mail repository.
+Consequently, only few cases will give a different result, definitively storing them out of the mail repository.

 For instance: